-- F Failure, or unauthorized discontinuance of class attendance; no credit. - I Incomplete; a temporary record of passing work that (1) was interrupted by circumstances beyond your control or (2) represents satisfac - in progress in an independent-study or self-paced course. - IF Unremoved Incomplete, Failing.
+- F Failure, or unauthorized discontinuance of class attendance; no credit. - I Incomplete; a temporary record of passing work that (1) was interrupted by circumstances beyond your control or (2) represents satisfal progress in an independent-study or self-paced course. - Unremoved Incomplete, Failing.
 Recorded for failure to achieve a permanent grade by the deadline stated in these regulations.
-Indiana U - students who receive this grade will have a grade of F recorded on official transcripts. - NC Completion of the course as an auditor; carries no credit. - NP Not passing grade when enrolled under the P/NP enrollment option.
-Purdue University students who receive this grade will have a grade - recorded on official transcripts. - P Passing grade; under the P/NP option, equivalent to a grade of A, B, or C. - S Satisfactory, credit; awarded upon satisfactory performance in a course offered only on an S/F basis, or on a departmental/divisional exa - or another award of special credit, or completion of a 0-credit course.
-Purdue University students who receive this grade will have a grad recorded on official transcripts whenever the course involves one or more credits. - Withdrew; a record of the fact that you officially withdrew from (dropped) a course or were administratively withdrawn from a course for which were a course for the fact that you officially withdrew from (dropped) a course or were administratively withdrawn from a course for monpayment of fees after the end of the fourth week.
+Indiana students who receive this grade will have a grade of F recorded on official transcripts. - NC Completion of the course as an auditor; carries no credit. - NP Not passing grade when enrolled under the P/NP enrollment option.
+Purdue University students who receive this grade will have a grad on official transcripts. - P Passing grade; under the P/NP option, equivalent to a grade of A, B, or C. - S Satisfactory, credit; awarded upon satisfactory performance in a course offered only on an S/F basis, or on a departmental/divisional ex another award of special credit, or completion of a 0-credit course.
+Purdue University students who receive this grade will have a grade official transcripts whenever the course involves one or more credits. - W Withdrew; a record of the fact that you officially withdrew from (dropped) a course or were administratively withdrawn from a course of fees after the end of the first week.

-Incomplete A grade of I may be granted to students (1) who are unable to complete specific course requirements for clearly unavoidable, nonacademic reasons (such as extended illness or relocation) and (2) whose work has been of passing quality up to that time.
+Incomplete.
+A grade of I may be granted to students (1) who are unable to complete specific course requirements for clearly unavoidable, nonacademic reasons (such as extended illness or relocation) and (2) whose work has been of passing quality up to that time.
 A grade of I will not be considered as an alternative to an anticipated low grade in a course.
 Certain IPFW colleges/schools/divisions or departments impose additional limitations on the use of I grades.